Reference

 Interfaces and protocols

-Each interface has its own packet queue.
+Each interface has its own inbound packet queue.
 When a packet is pushed to the decoder, it is accumulated in the queue.
 When a frame is popped from the decoder, it consumes those accumulated packets.

 Thread safety